Sereni/travel-pads/small/Travel pad assembly readme.md

 > [!WARNING]
 > On this sketch, you should only cut the outer border and the PCB-cable hole.
 The square and rectangular bits should be **engraved** (use your laser cutter software) or removed altogether.
 They are just there to help position the details you will cut in Layer 4.
 They are not supposed to be holes.

 ## Layer 4a: Supports
 And these are all the extra square and rectangular bits mentioned in Layer 3, lumped together.
 Not sure why I made so many, probably spares.
 They will hold your sensors and velcro.
 ## Layer 4b: Borders
 These are the outer borders of the pad.
 They go on top of Layer 3 when everything is assembled.
 There are a couple spares.
 I used three layers of border on every side except the back, which uses 4 to prevent the back panel from being kicked over.
 The ones with the holes go on the USB side, I used two layers with a hole, and I put a solid one on the top to cover it up.
+# Panels
+Use this sketch as a starting point for your panels.
+These are all panels laid out for cutting; the bottom three are top and left/right.
+The top stuff is the bottom panel plus a number of heel guards to glue on top of it.
+Consider whether you need heel guards them before cutting.
+Also consider if you want corners of your panels cut off similar to the arcade machine, or not.

+Panels are best made out of acrylic / plexiglass.
+> [!WARNING]
+> Make sure to get safe materials from a trusted soruce — some things that look like plexiglass can emit nasty fumes and kill you and/or your laser cutter.

+One design drawback of this pad is that panel height cannot be adjusted.
+What this means, is you will need to cut a whole bunch of panels of different thicknesses and try what suits you.
+Acrylic doesn't come in small thickness increments, so you may need to glue panel cuts together to get the exact thickness you want.
+Superglue works well.